phxdev1/mcs-proxy-manager/README.md

 1. You need to host multiple Model Context Servers
 2. You want to expose them all through a single port
-3. You need to manage them programmatically
+3. You need to manage them programmatically or through a UI
 4. You need instance persistence across restarts

 ## License